- 1. Introduction

 - Contractual information – for example details about your products and benefits

-- Health information - such as smoker status or medical related issues relevant to your policy
+- Health information such as smoker status or medical related issues relevant to applying and administering your policy

 Any information supplied to LifeSearch is used to provide advice and/or recommendations for protection insurance products such as Life Insurance or Income Protection.
 The protection policies provided are administered by LifeSearch, and we will be handling the personal information you provide.